GAPS-Collab/gaps-online-software/tof/liftof/liftof-rb/README.md

 ### Connectivity

-The commiunication with a central C&C server (either `liftof-cc`, `liftof-tui` or technically a python script) is done through 0MQ.
+The communication with a central C&C server (either `liftof-cc`, `liftof-tui` or technically a python script) is done through 0MQ.
 We are offering:

 * A 0MQ PUB socket at <local-ip>:42000.
 All data (raw data, monitoring), but also `TofResponse` will be published there